NHAS/aerohive-autoroot/README.md

 # Limitations
-If no user has ever logged into the web interface this will not work.
+On the newer firmware versions, If no user has ever logged into the web interface the web exploits will not work.
 Due to the authorisation essentially relying on a "is this file on the filesystem".
 If this file doesnt exist, then it isnt possible to initalise the php modules that have serious vulnerabilities.

-# Todo

-- Test all the things